Current NSSF Contribution Rates In Kenya: Full Guide For Employers And Workers

+Understanding NSSF Contribution Rates in Kenya is essential for every employer and employee in 2026.
+The National Social Security Fund has released the Year 4 rates under the NSSF Act, bringing higher contributions and broader social protection.
 These changes directly affect your monthly deductions and long-term retirement benefits.
 If you earn a salary or run a business, you must know how much to contribute, when to remit, and how the tier system works to stay compliant and avoid penalties.
+NSSF contributions in Kenya ensure consistent retirement savings through shared employer and employee payments, strengthening financial security and long-term social protection.

 NSSF Contribution Rates In Kenya Explained For 2026